craigmiller160/sso-oauth2-server/README.md

 The `client_credentials` grant type is the simplest one.
 It allows a client (generally a single application) to authenticate itself.
 There is no fine-grained access roles at all in this, just a simple yes/no authentication check.

 The client key/secret are provided via Basic Auth.
 Otherwise, just the grant type is set in the urlencoded body.

+NOTE: client_credentials support has been disabled for the time being and cannot be used.

 ### password